andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - Built-in Attributes: Provided by ECS (e.g., ecs.availability-zone, ecs.instance-type).
     - Custom Attributes: User-defined key-value pairs (e.g., "gpu": "true").
     - Purpose: Enables fine-grained placement of tasks.
+  - ECS Port Mapping:
+    - Each ECS task runs one or more containers on an EC2 host (or Fargate) ---> maps hostPort (EC2 instance) → containerPort (inside container)
+      - Scenario:
+        - Multiple containers on same EC2 host, all use port 80 internally -> containerPort: 80, hostPort: 0 → ECS assigns dynamic host ports automatically
+        - Only one container per host (no conflicts) -> containerPort: 80, hostPort: 80
+        - You need to expose a specific fixed external port (e.g., API gateway expects port 8080) -> Solution: containerPort: 8080, hostPort: 8080
+        - Using awsvpc network mode (Fargate or ECS with ENIs) -> Solution: hostPort must = containerPort (one ENI per task, no conflicts)
+          - In awsvpc mode, each task gets its own network interface and IP, so ports don’t conflict across tasks.
+          - That’s why both ports must be the same.
+        - Want ECS to pick dynamic ports for all tasks automatically -> Set hostPort: 0 in task definition
+  - Blue-green deployment - Safely shift traffic using an ALB and a Lambda function that validates before deployment:
+    - “Use Lambda for validation before deployment” → BeforeAllowTraffic
+    - “Add listener to test new task set” → Add test listener to ALB -> to connect to the "green" environment
+    - “Prevent user impact during test” → Use test listener + lifecycle hook
+  - Scenario: to allow containers to share data (e.g., logs, metrics, or temp files), you simply:
+    - Define both containers in the same task definition.
+    - Add a shared volume (e.g., emptyDir style).
+    - Mount that volume in both containers.

 - AWS Fargate:
   - serverless compute engine for containers that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS